talkohavy/guides/docs/programming/terminal-god/vim.md

 - `df(` – Delete content between my cursor all the way up to, and including, the character `(`.
 - `dt(` – Delete content between my cursor all the way up to, not including, the character `(`.
 - `d2f(` – Delete content between my cursor all the way up to, and including, the 2nd appearance of the character `(`.

+### - B. In / Around

+In:

+- `diw` - Deletes word, even if cursor is inside the word.
+- `diW` - Deletes a WORD, even if cursor is inside the WORD.
 - `di{` - Deletes all the contents between the confining curly braces.
 - `di[` - Deletes all the contents between the confining brackets.
+- `di[` - Deletes all the contents between the confining brackets.

+Around:

+- `daw` - Deletes a word, and surrounding spaces, even if cursor is inside the word/space.
+- `daW` - Deletes a WORD, even if cursor is inside the word.

+### - C. Special

 - `Shift + c` – Deletes everything to rhe right, and puts you in insert mode.
 - `Shift + j` – Join the current line with the next one.